alexmanrique/blog/_posts/2020-08-09-remarkable-features-java-14.md

 ![coffee]({{ site.baseurl }}/images/coffee.png)

-In this post we are going to talk about the new features in <a href="https://docs.oracle.com/en/java/javase/14/">Java SE 14</a> and its open source Java Development kit (<a href="https://openjdk.java.net/projects/jdk/14/">JDK 14</a>) that was released on March 17th 2020 (yes during the covid-19 lockdown) and we will see also how we can take advantage of this new features to develop.
+In this post we are going to talk about the new features in <a href="https://docs.oracle.com/en/java/javase/14/">Java SE 14</a> and its open source Java Development kit (<a href="https://openjdk.java.net/projects/jdk/14/">JDK 14</a>) that was released on March 17th 2020 (yes during the covid-19 lock-down) and we will see also how we can take advantage of this new features to develop.

 JEP-305: Pattern matching for instanceof
 ---------------------------------